gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

     ...
 NO SIDE EFFECTS THAT TOUCH X_PTR ...
     use(%x)

-In a world, where we are using load_strong, store_strong, we have to also consider the ownership implications. *NOTE* Since we are not modifying the store_strong, `store_strong` and `store_strong [init]` are treated the same.
-Thus without any loss of generality, lets consider solely `store_strong`.
+In a world, where we are using ownership qualified load, store, we have to also consider the ownership implications. *NOTE* Since we are not modifying the store, `store [assign]` and `store [init]` are treated the same.
+Thus without any loss of generality, lets consider solely `store`.

-    store_strong %x to %x_ptr : $C
+    store %x to [assign] %x_ptr : $C
     ...
 NO SIDE EFFECTS THAT TOUCH X_PTR ...
-    %y = load_strong %x_ptr : $C
+    %y = load [copy] %x_ptr : $C
     use(%y)

       =>

-    store_strong %x to %x_ptr : $C
+    store %x to [assign] %x_ptr : $C
     ...
 NO SIDE EFFECTS THAT TOUCH X_PTR ...
     strong_retain %x
     use(%x)

 ### ARC Code Motion

-If ARC Code Motion wishes to move `load_strong`, `store_strong` instructions, it must now consider read/write effects.
+If ARC Code Motion wishes to move the ARC semantics of ownership qualified `load`, `store` instructions, it must now consider read/write effects.
 On the other hand, it will be able to now not consider the side-effects of destructors when moving retain/release operations.

 ### Normal Code Motion